laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs-ws821x.md

 # Light programs

 __Note: This document is specifically for the custom light controller firmware that supports addressable LEDs such as WS2811 and WS2812.
-Scroll to the end of the document for WS281x extensions.__
+Scroll to the end of the document for WS281x specific light program statements.__

 Light programs are simple scripts that allow end-users to build custom light sequences that go beyond the fixed car related functions built into the Mk4 Light Controller.